TheAcharya/MarkerData-Website/docs/User Guide/Label.md

 ### Copyright

-In the Copyright field, user has the option to input personalised text, such as user's name or the name of their production company.
+In the Copyright field, you has the option to input personalised text, such as your name or the name of your production company.
 The Copyright field will be disabled when it is empty.

 ![Notes, Clip Type, Clip Name and Copyright enabled](/assets/md-label-settings_04.png)